 Monthly costs for a Bulldog range from $241 to $468.
 This includes food, vet care, insurance, grooming, and supplies.
 Dogs and seniors typically cost more than healthy adults.

-Is a Bulldog expensive to own compared to other cats?
+Is a Bulldog expensive to own compared to other dogs?

 Bulldogs are more expensive than average to own.
 A typical dog costs around $2,800 per year, while bulldogs at $2,898–$5,616/year cost more due to their medium-sized size, breed-specific health needs, and care requirements.